Click here to read the first part of this trip.

 |The view from a section of the Dead Horse Gully walk||A view of our campsite at Dead horse Gully|

-After the rain it comes out blue.
+After the rain it clears and the sky is blue.
 I set up the Shippshape tent, including the two sides (in case it rains) and fly the drone to get some photographs.
-At 2:00 pm it looks like some more rain is coming and it later rained a bit.
+At 2:00 pm it looks like some more rain is coming and it later rains a little bit.
 After this it is fine again and most of us do the Granites Walk which is at the camping area.
 This is a nice walk.
 After we finish, at 4:30 pm Ian and I go in his car to town.

 |The Tibooburra Hotel||Ian inside the Tibooburra Hotel|